Obeying God As His Child

 The definition of girding up your mind is ready to work.
 We won't always understand why God is calling us to obey Him, but it is so He can do His work in our lives.

 Alright, thank you very much.
-And hello again my dear radio friends.
+And hello again my dear radio friend.
 How in the world are you?
-Doin’ alright?
+Doin’ alright today?
 Well of course I wait for you to answer, why not?
 I know many of you do, even though we’re can’t really hear each other talk back and forth.
 But our hearts know what we mean, don’t they?
 You know they do.
 Now I’m glad to be back with you.
 This is your good friend Bob Cook.

 And we’re looking at 1 Peter, chapter 1.
 We’ve come now to verse 14.
 Peter says, “As obedient children…” You see well, this, this is part of, part of a whole group of things that he’s saying under the heading of the word ‘wherefore’.
 “Because you got such a great salvation and such a great savior in Him, you believe, rejoice with joy unspeakable and full of glory, receiving the end of your faith even the salvation of your souls.”